Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

 ### Face Registration

-A tool to create face register database integrated with Coral camera to capture and save faces.
+A tool to create face register database integrated with USB camera to capture and save faces.

 #### Face Recognition Image